privacyidea/php-client/README.md

 `composer require curl/curl`

 Remember that you have to install Composer first.
-Required version is >=2.0.
 If you will know how to install Composer, check this documentation: https://getcomposer.org/doc/00-intro.md

+Required Composer version is >=2.0.